Abhishek214/Apparel-Recommendation-System/README.md

     This endpoint implements steps 1.3-1.4 from the diagram:
     - Receive document request
     - Acknowledge receipt
-    - Trigger document processing in the background
+    - Download document in the background
     """
     try:
         # Parse request body